 How Many Questions Will the Officer Ask About the Marriage?

 If everything appears to be in order and the U.S. immigration officials are treating yours as a regular adjustment of status or immigrant visa interview, you can expect only a few questions.
 Basic ones about where you met, how many people attended your wedding, and what you did for your last birthday or holiday are common.

 If the immigration authorities become suspicious, however, perhaps already believing that your marriage could be a fraud to get a green card, you can expect a greater number of questions to be asked of you and your U.S. petitioner.

 In fact, they may separate the two of you and do what's called a "Stokes interview," in which they ask both of you the same question, then compare your answers later.

 Development of Your Relationship

 - What did the two of you have in common?

 - Where did you go for dates?

 - How long was it before you decided to get married?

-- Who proposed to whom?
+- Who proposed to whom, and where?